RichardvLeeuwen/MultiThreadedSecureChatTools/README.md

 - Implement join command
 - Implement SSL sockets with self-signed certificates (CA unnecessary for a personal project not publically available, but in case you want to use my code, definitely get a properly authorised certificate)
 - Implement SQL database for to store user accounts, chatmessages and other logging
+- Change the synchronised client list to a threadsafe queue or similar data structures